 Santa Clara County, including cities of Campbell, Cupertino, Gilroy, Los Gatos, Milpitas, Morgan Hill, San Martin, San José, Santa Clara, Saratoga, and Sunnyvale

-6 months through 8 years old
+From birth through 8.5 years old

 The Jewish Federation of Silicon Valley

 Contact this Community Directly for:Questions about your region.
 Address change help.
 Eligibility criteria information.

 The PJ Library program in Silicon Valley was established in December, 2008.
 We seek to assist young Jewish families in discovering PJ Library's gift of quality Jewish children's books.
 We see PJ Library as a meaningful and pleasant way of developing a positive Jewish identity and connection with our local Jewish community.